awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 If the encryption materials do contain a plaintext data key, OnDecrypt MUST NOT decrypt a data key.
-If the [decryption materials](structures.md#decryption-materials) do not include a plaintext data key, OnDecrypt MAY decrypt a data key.
+If the [decryption materials](structures.md#decryption-materials) do not include a plaintext data key, OnDecrypt MUST decrypt a data key.

-The decrypt data key MAY modify the following fields in the [decryption materials](structures.md#decryption-materials):
+The decrypt data key MUST modify the following fields in the [decryption materials](structures.md#decryption-materials):

 - [Plaintext data key](structures.md#plaintext-data-key-1)

 To perform this behavior, the keyring attempts to retrieve a plaintext data key from the input list of [encrypted data keys](structures.md#encrypted-data-key).

-If the keyring is able to succesfully get at least one plaintext data key from any [encrypted data key](structures.md#encrypted-data-key) and the [decryption materials](structures.md#decryption-materials) still do not include a plaintext data key, it SHOULD set one resulting plaintext data key on the [decryption materials](structures.md#decryption-materials).
+If the keyring is able to successfully get at least one plaintext data key from any [encrypted data key](structures.md#encrypted-data-key) and the [decryption materials](structures.md#decryption-materials) still do not include a plaintext data key, it SHOULD set one resulting plaintext data key on the [decryption materials](structures.md#decryption-materials).